marina-abr/bootcampACT/README.md

   - add grafana to your compose
     - display metrics collected by prometheus Deployment/Cloud:
-  - try running the app as an Azure Funtion locally (azure-functions-core-tools)
   - get an Azure account
     - deploy the function manually ad try accessing it  with your browser over internet
   - add a jenkins job to deploy the app as an Azure Function (serverless) with manual trigger only